Can I use iTunes to create my podcast?

 Podcasts are hosted on your server or a third party you designate.
 The iTunes store is acting as a directory, similar in function to a web directory.
 Furthermore, the iTunes client application does not report podcast download or unsubscribe information to the iTunes Store or any third party.
 Consequently, the iTunes Store does not provide subscription or download figures.

 When selecting or setting up a host for your podcast, make sure you have access to server logs or some other way to monitor the number of times each podcast episode has been downloaded.

 Can I earn money by linking to the iTunes Store?

 Yes.
-You can earn a commission on sales of content and apps purchased by customers who visited the iTunes Store from your website — even when your link leads to a free podcast.
+You can earn a commission on sales of songs and films purchased by customers who linked to the iTunes Store from your website — even when your link leads to a free podcast.
 When you sign up as an iTunes Affiliate, you are given an affiliate tag to embed in your web links.
-When users click these links, a session variable is set in their iTunes application, and anything they purchase in the next 72 hours is credited to your affiliate account.
+When users click these links, a session variable is set in their iTunes client application, and anything they purchase in the next 24 hours is credited to your affiliate account.
 The iTunes Affiliate Program is available in selected countries.

 How can I create a page that aggregates my podcasts?

 If you have multiple podcasts listed in the iTunes Store, the iTunes staff can create a single page that lists all of them in one place.
-We call this page a ‘provider page’.
-Note that a podcast can only appear on one provider page.
+We call this page an “artist page”.
+Note that a podcast can only appear on one artist page.

 To request an artist page, navigate to one of your podcasts, click “Report a Concern” and select “Remove a Podcast”.
 In the dialogue box, explain that you would like an artist page, give us the exact name of the artist (please don’t include “Inc.”, “LLC” and so on), and list the exact feed URLs or links to your podcasts.